How Much Catnip Should I Give My Cat? Health & Safety Explained

 By Brooke Bundy

 Did you know that the majority of the world’s cat population goes crazy over catnip?
 The natural stimulant invigorates up to 80% of felines, sending them on hallucinogenic frenzies and ultimately relaxing them after the excitable episode has passed.
-An estimated 20-50% of cats don’t react to catnip at all.
+An estimated 20-50% of cats do not react to catnip at all.
 This is because genetics dictate whether a cat is influenced by nepetalactone1, the compound in catnip that causes the excitable response.
-But don’t worry, there is no chance your cat will overdose on this herb.
+But don’t worry, there’s no chance your cat will overdose on this herb.
 Catnip is completely safe and non-toxic to your cat.
 However, eating too much catnip may cause diarrhea and vomiting.
 Just a pinch of catnip is enough for them to feel its positive effects.

 How Much Catnip Is Safe to Give My Cat?

 There is no set limit on how much catnip you should feed your cat.
-Since cats are super sensitive to this herb’s smell, they don’t need more than 1-3 tsp. at a time.
+Since cats are super sensitive to this herb’s smell, they do not need more than 1-3 tsp. at a time.
 Eating too much catnip can cause GI upset, but it’s highly unlikely that your cat would eat an upsetting amount.
 Their bodies can only enjoy catnip for about 10-15 minutes before the effects fade, which naturally regulates how much they can ingest in one sitting.
 Once this happens, they can’t feel its effects again for a few hours.

 Felines respond to the smell of catnip immediately.
 A typical receptive response is signified by dilated pupils, rubbing against the floor, and burying their faces into the source.
 Catnip may be tied into a cat’s sexuality somehow since they’re usually immune to its effects until puberty.
 Some cats even appear aroused when exposed to catnip!